Board of Directors

 Bart Laemmel - District No. 3

 Bart was elected to the GCEA Board in 2010.
 He is currently our President and previously served as GCEA's Vice President and Assistant Secretary/Treasurer.
 As president, Bart serves as an ex-officio member to all Board committees.
 Additionally, Bart serves as our delegate for NRECA/CFC.
 Bart has completed the Credentialed Cooperative Directors courses as well.

 Bart moved to the valley in 1988, graduated from Western State College, and has been a local small business owner.
 He has been involved in the energy field for the past several years as a home energy auditor, renovator and building science educator.
 Bart is currently operating the forensic carpentry consulting firm of B2 Building Science.
 Bart has a daughter and makes his home in Crested Butte South.

 Michelle Lehmann was first appointed to the GCEA Board July 26, 2016 to serve the remainder of the District 4 term and was elected to the Board June 27, 2017.
 Michelle currently serves as Secretary/Treasurer.
 Michelle serves on the Budget, Finance and Audit Committee, the Financial Goals Committee, and the Board Policy, Rules and Regulations, and Bylaws Committee.
 She is also our alternate representative for Colorado Rural Electric Association and Western United Electric Supply Co.
 Michelle has completed the Credentialed Cooperative Directors certification.

 A fourth generation rancher from the Powderhorn Valley, Michelle earned degrees in Human Resource Management and Accounting from Colorado Mesa University (formerly Mesa State College) in Grand Junction.
-Michelle is active in the Gunnison 4-H program and she and her family of four continue their ranching tradition, managing approximately 10,000 acres of private land in Gunnison and Saguache counties.
+Michelle has been active in the Gunnison 4-H program, Gunnison Valley Cattlewomen, and the statewide group Colorado CattleWomen.
+She and her family of four continue their ranching tradition, managing approximately 10,000 acres of private land in Gunnison and Saguache counties.

 Tom Carl - District No. 5